Antitrust Acts Definition

 - Section 7 prohibits the merger of the purchase of shares that reduces competition or can create a monopoly.

-#3 – Sections of Consumer Protection of the FTC Act are:
+#3 – Sections of Consumer Protection of the Federal Tax Commission Act are:

 - Section 5(a) deals with unfair and deceptive acts of commerce and those affecting commerce.